Beenish Chohan

 Beenish Chohan is a Pakistani actress and model.
 She is known for her roles in dramas Aik Aur Sitam Hai, Mera Saaein, Yeh Zindagi Hai, Tarap and Chaudhry and Sons.

-Early life

-Beenish was born on February 7 in Lahore, Pakistan.
-She completed her studies from University of Lahore.

 Career

-She made her debut as an actress in 2000 on PTV.
+She made her acting debut in 2000 on PTV.
 She is known for her roles in PTV dramas Malangi, Pheli Boond, Ghat Ki Khatir, Chalo Phir Se Jee Kar Dekhain and Mera Saaein on ARY Digital.
 She also starred as Nargis in the television series Yeh Zindagi Hai, which ran for six long years.
-Then she appeared in dramas Shakoor Saab, Bin Tere, Amma Aur Gulnaz, Matam and Chalo Phir Se Jee Kar Dekhain.
-Since then she appeared in dramas Meri Behan Meri Dewrani, Badbakht, Aik Aur Sitam Hai, Tarap and Chaudhry and Sons.
-She also appeared in telefilms Sudha Ki Kalha, Beqarar and Unchi Gehrai.

 Personal life

 Beenish is married and has a son.